ldphu1/reid-refactor/README.md

 * Dropout (p=0.5)
 * L2 normalization
 * Classifier

-# Training

-You need to download the **Market-1501** dataset and rename directory to `market1501/`.
-1. The training utilizes a custom `triplet_dataset.py` that automatically samples Anchor, Positive, and Negative images for each identity to form training triplets.
-2. If you want to train your model with a different set of hyper-parameters, you only need to change the arguments (like `lr`, `margin`, `step_size`) in `train.py`.
-3. Then you could simply run PyTorch training using the provided script:
-   `python3 train.py --epochs 60 --batch_size 32 --margin 0.3`

 # Experiments

 I trained the model for 60 epochs using the Adam optimizer, combining Batch Hard Triplet Loss and Cross-Entropy Loss (with label smoothing).
 The model's performance was monitored using TensorBoard (saved in `weights/`).
 During training, the model's Rank-1, Rank-5, and mAP are evaluated on the query set every 5 epochs.